cpp-lln-lab/datalad_crash_course/README.md

         ├── sub-con07_ses-01_task-visMotion_bold.nii -> ../../../.git/annex/objects/mJ/PF/MD5E-s370137952--89a6190d568fa6cbb0fd1f23eb763b0c.nii/MD5E-s370137952--89a6190d568fa6cbb0fd1f23eb763b0c.nii
         └── sub-con07_ses-01_task-visMotion_events.tsv
 ```

+Also an `ls -l` would now show you the actual actual size of this file.

 If you use the `datalad status` command, datalad will tell that this file has
 been modified because it was taken out of the annex.